-Table of Contents Our Selected Consolidated Financial Data
+Our Selected Consolidated Financial Data

 The following selected consolidated condensed financial data as of May 31, 2006, 2007, 2008, 2009 and 2010 and for the years ended May 31, 2006, 2007, 2008, 2009 and 2010 have been derived from our audited consolidated financial statements.
 The selected consolidated condensed financial data should be read in conjunction with, and are qualified in their entirety by reference to, our audited consolidated financial statements and related notes and "Item 5.
 Operating and Financial Review and Prospects" included elsewhere in this annual report.
 Our audited consolidated financial statements are prepared and presented in accordance with generally accepted accounting principles in the United States, or U.S. GAAP.
 Effective December 1, 2007, we changed our reporting currency from RMB to the U.S. dollar in order to improve research analysts' and investors' ability to compare our financial results with other publicly-traded companies and to simplify our earnings release presentation.
-In order to allow for comparison to the financial results for the years ended May 31, 2008, 2009 and 2010, the financial data for the years ended, and as of, May 31, 2006 and 2007 have been restated to reflect U.S. dollars as the reporting currency translation" in the notes accompanying our financial statements which are included at the end of this annual report.
+In order to allow for comparison to the financial results for the years ended May 31, 2008, 2009 and 2010, the financial data for the years ended, and as of, May 31, 2006 and 2007 have been restated to reflect U.S. dollars as the reporting currency according to the policy described in "Note 2-Significant Accounting Policies-Foreign currency translation" in the notes accompanying our financial statements which are included at the end of this annual report.